DemonDomain/Demons_EFP_Tweaks_Repository/README.md

 ## A USEFUL NVG TWEAK

 ### Reduce NVG blur and noise
-In `gamedata/shaders/r3/nightvision_gen_1/2/3.ps`, the following line affects the blurriness.
+In `gamedata/shaders/r3/nightvision_gen_1/2/3.ps`, the following line affects the blurriness in the view.

-`image = lerp(image,half_res_blur,clamp(1-smoothstep(0,15,depth),0.2,0.5)); // NEAR BLUR`
+`image = lerp(image,half_res_blur,clamp(1-smoothstep(0,15,depth),0.2,1)); // NEAR BLUR`

-By default its 0.2,1.
+By changing the 0.2,1 to 0.2,0.5 for example, you reduce the amount of blur.
 You need to do this in all 3 files if you want the change to affect all nvg's

 The following line affects the amount of noise present in the nvg view